LaunchCodeEducation/web-fundamentals/studios/databases/1/README.md

 2. List all the titles of the movies in the database in descending order of the year they were released.
 3. Insert a new record into the `directors` table for Jean-Pierre Jeunet whose country of origin is France.
 4. List the `director_id` for Jean-Pierre Jeunet.
-5. Insert a new record into the `movies` table for Amelie which was released in 2001 and directed by Jean-Pierre Jeunet. (*Hint:* use the id you got from the last query).
+5. Insert a new record into the `movies` table for Amelie which was released in 2001 and directed by Jean-Pierre Jeunet. (*Hint:* Assume the id you got from the last query was "2" and use that).
 6. List all columns for all records of the `directors` table in ascending alphabetical order of the director's country of origin.
 7. List the country of origin of the director of Amelie.
 (You could do this using either a join or a subquery.
 Write this query using a join.)
 8. List all the movies in the database along with each movie's director, ordered by the director's last name. (*Hint:* you'll want to use a join and choose the columns `title`, `first`, and `last`).